 One of the finest and oldest cocktails, the Manhattan is truly a classic cocktail.
-It is a simple drink, requires just a few ingredients, and it is one of the essential whiskey cocktails that everyone should know.
+It is a simple drink recipe that requires just a few ingredients.
+You can choose between rye whiskey and bourbon, though some drinkers still prefer a smooth Canadian whisky.
+There is no doubt, however, that this is one of the essential whiskey cocktails that everyone should know.

-As with the Gin Martini, there are many ways to make a Manhattan.
-Though it is an easy cocktail, there are a number of choices to be made and it all begins with the whiskey.
+As with the gin martini, there are many ways that you can adapt the Manhattan to your personal taste.
+It has also inspired countless variations, but before you give those a taste, it's best to start off with the original.
+Even though it is an easy cocktail, there are a number of choices to be made and it all begins with deciding which whiskey to pour.

 No matter how you mix up your Manhattan, you will find that it's an ideal drink for any occasion.
-It is perfect for a dinner party and pairs nicely with a great variety of foods and it's a fantastic drink for a casual night with friends.
+It is perfect for a dinner party and pairs nicely with a great variety of foods.
+It's also a fantastic drink for a casual night with friends.

 - Pour the ingredients into a mixing glass with ice cubes.